Shalini-Codes/shalini-codes/README.md

 ## 🚀 About Me
 - 💻 Frontend developer with strong skills in **React**, **JavaScript**, **HTML**, and **CSS**.
-- ☁️ Cloud computing enthusiast, currently exploring **Azure** services and deployment.
+- ☁️ Cloud computing enthusiast, exploring **Azure, AWS, GCP, and more**.
 - 📈 Strong foundation in **Data Structures & Algorithms**.
 - 🎯 Always learning new technologies and improving coding skills.